Accessibility

 Turning angle of each individual step in spiral stairs.

-Horizontal length of the stair flight in plan.
+Horizontal length of a stair flight in plan.

 Staircase without visible substructure, appearing to float in space.